StefRuseva88/performance-tests-k6/README.md

 ---

-## About
-This project demonstrates different types of Performance Testing with K6.

 ## Types of Performance Tests Covered
+This project demonstrates different types of Performance Testing with K6:

 - **Smoke Testing:** Quick tests to check the basic functionality of the application.
 - **Load Testing:** Evaluates how the system behaves under expected load conditions.
 - **Stress Testing:** Determines the system's robustness by testing beyond normal operational capacity.